simonbrundin/cloudflare-redirects/README.md

 - The configuration file defines source domains and their target URLs
 - On push to main branch, GitHub Actions automatically validates and syncs redirects
-- Redirects are implemented as Cloudflare Rulesets with 301 redirects (HTTP redirect rules, not DNS CNAME records)
+- Redirects are implemented as Cloudflare Rulesets with 301 redirects
+- DNS CNAME records are automatically created for subdomains pointing to the root domain
-- Existing auto-generated rulesets are updated before creating new ones
+- Existing auto-generated rulesets and DNS records are updated before creating new ones
-- Old CNAME records from previous versions are cleaned up automatically
+- Old auto-generated DNS records and rulesets are cleaned up automatically

 ## Troubleshooting